spindlymist/spindlymist.github.io/content/projects/etc/grid-reveal/index.md

 [[extra.screenshots]]
 file = "grid-reveal.png"
-alt = "This image is split between two horizontal bands.
-The top third is a solid dark gray color.
-The bottom two-thirds is a photograph of a circuit board.
-In between are two rows of lime green rectangles.
-The upper row is solid on the right-hand side and gradually fades to the left.
-The bottom row is solid on the left-hand side and gradually fades to the right." caption = "This configuration suggests a classic '90s hacking aesthetic."
+alt = "A solid gray band partially obscures a photograph of a circuit board.
+The threshold is adorned by lime green rectangles of varying opacity." caption = "This configuration suggests a classic '90s hacking aesthetic."

 [[extra.tech_groups]]